 To serve this purpose DW should be loaded at regular intervals.
 The data into the system is gathered from one or more operational systems, flat files, etc. The process which brings the data to DW is known as ETL Process.
 Extraction, Transformation, and Loading are the tasks of ETL.

 #1) Extraction: All the preferred data from various source systems such as databases, applications, and flat files is identified and extracted.
 Data extraction can be completed by running jobs during non-business hours.

 #2) Transformation: Most of the extracted data can’t be directly loaded into the target system.
 Based on the business rules, some transformations can be done before loading the data.

-For Example, a target column data may expect two source columns concatenated data as input.
+For Example, a target column of data may expect two source columns of concatenated data as input.
 Likewise, there may be complex logic for data transformation that needs expertise.
 Some data that does not need any transformations can be directly moved to the target system.